-260 SFR14: FPT_ITT.1: Basic internal TSF data transfer protection
+278 SFR14: FPT_ITT.1: Basic internal TSF data transfer protection

-- This requirement is achieved by the combination of the TOE security features TOE features 1) to 4) as it is unpractical to get access to internal signals and interpret them. - 1) Static Address/Data scrambling for bus and memory: This function protects memory and address/data bus from probing attacks. - 2) Dynamic Data encryption for bus: This function protects data bus from probing attacks. - 3) Memory encryption: This security function protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data. - 4) Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult. - 5) De-synchronization and signal-to-noise ratio reduction mechanisms: The TOE operations can be made asynchronous by using the Internal Variable Clock, Random Current Generator and the
+- This requirement is achieved by the combination of the TOE security features TOE features 1) to 4) as it is unpractical to get access to internal signals and interpret them. - 1) Static Address/Data scrambling for bus and memory: This function protects memory and address/data bus from probing attacks. - 2) Dynamic Data encryption for bus: This function protects data bus from probing attacks. - 3) Memory encryption: This security function protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data.
+The algorithms used for encryption are proprietary.
+The ROM encryption is static key while the RAM and the EEPROM encryption is dynamic key.
+RAM encryption is performed automatically while EEPROM encryption is defined and managed by the embedded software.

-Random Wait Generator security features.
+- 4) Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult.
+Most sensitive hardware components such as buses are also hidden and implemented in deepest layers. - 5) De-synchronization and signal-to-noise ratio reduction mechanisms: The TOE operations can be made asynchronous by using the Internal Variable Clock, Random Current Generator and the Random Wait Generator security features.
 They make a full range of intrusive (e.g. probing attacks) and non intrusive attacks (e.g. side-channel attacks) more complex and difficult.